ricardobcl/Dotted-Version-Vectors/README.md

 ![Dot 3][Dot 3]

 meaning that `(A,1)` is the global VV and `[v2,v3]` are the *Dot*s.
 Their position is what gives us the exact *Dot* for each one. *v2* is the first element, so we add 1 to the global VV and have the *Dot* `(A,2)`. *v3* is second element, so we add 2 to the global VV and have the *Dot* `(A,3)`.
-Well, actually for implementation purposes, it more practical to have the VV as the whole set of events and the list of values reversed.
+Well, actually, for implementation purposes, it is more practical to have the VV as the whole set of events and the list of values reversed.
 Our example becomes:

 `(A,3,[v3,v2])`
 ![Dot 4][Dot 4]